 My parents, however, never seemed to understand this.
 My father would scold me all the time for trying to spend more than $40 on sneakers.
 He preferred lesser-known brands, including Chinese ones, because they were cheaper than and just as durable as brands like Nike and Adidas.
 He never seemed to have expensive taste, which I commend and admire greatly, and always seemed to prefer comfortability over style.

 At the time, I didn’t share his view.
-I was obsessed with the Jordan brand simply because it was (
+I was obsessed with the Jordan brand simply because it was (and still is) "in."

 I paid little attention to Chinese brands like Li-Ning because they didn’t conform to what was popular, and because I didn't want to believe that a Chinese brand could hold its own against an iconic American one.

 In some cases, our negativity toward China-made goods is justified.
 Earlier this month, for example, a jury awarded a Florida couple $1.1 million after it found the makers of Chinese drywall responsible for damage to the couple's home.
 In 2011, Chinese toy manufacturers came under fire after researchers discovered that one third of their toys contained heavy metals, including lead, arsenic, and mercury.
 And three years earlier, China's largest provider of milk powder had to recall 700 tons of baby formula after one child died and more than 50 others had kidney problems.

 However, recent trends in China suggest that homegrown designers and brands are making headway and are on pace to seriously compete against their Western counterparts at home and abroad.
 Companies like consumer appliance corporation Haier are slowly capturing the American consumer base, providing top-notch services comparable to their Western and Japanese competitors, while Chinese apparel businesses like Li-Ning are following suit.